Olmesartan Medoxomil (ol-me-SAR-tan me-DOX-oh-mil)

 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you are breast feeding, or if you have kidney disease or congestive heart failure.
+- Make sure your doctor knows if you are breastfeeding or if you have kidney problems, liver disease, congestive heart failure, or low sodium in the blood.

 Possible Side Effects While Using This Medicine